Crystals for set-valued decomposition tableaux: First construction

 For case (i), there are two possibilities to consider: ($\alpha$) the $i+1$ in box $(x,y)$ belongs to the decreasing part of row $x$ in a particular distribution $T$, and there exists an $i+1$ in box $(x,y+1)$ or ($\beta$) the $i+1$ in box $(x,y)$ is part of the increasing part of row $x$ in a distribution $T$, and there exists an $i$ in box $(x,y-1)$ that is also part of the increasing part of row $x$ in the same distribution.
 Possibility ($\alpha$) occurs when there is also an $i$ in box $(x,y+1)$; otherwise, the $i+1$ in box $(x,y+1)$ would be an earlier unpaired $i+1$, and this possibility corresponds to case (2)(a).

 On the other hand, case ($\beta$) cannot actually occur.
 If such a scenario were to arise, then $i+1$ would also be present in box $(x,y-1)$; otherwise, the $i$ in box $(x,y-1)$ would be paired with the $i+1$ in box $(x,y)$.
-However, this would lead to the contradiction that an element in box $(x,y-2)$ is smaller than $i$, implying that there exists a distribution that has consecutive entries $a, i+1, i+1$ with $a < i$ in row $x$, which contradicts the condition of each row being a hook word in a decomposition tableau.
+However, this would lead to the contradiction that an element in box $(x,y-2)$ is smaller than $i$, implying that there exists a distribution that has consecutive entries $a, i+1, i+1$ with $a < i$ in row $x$, which violates the condition of each row being a hook word in a decomposition tableau.

 Now we examine case (ii).
 As changing $i+1$ to $i$ in $T_{xy}$ does not result in a set-valued decomposition tableau, there must be an earlier unpaired $i+1$ among the $i$-unpaired letters in the reverse reading word of a specific distribution of $T$.
 Suppose the last such $i+1$ occurs in box $(c,d)$.
 In view of part (1), when changing $i+1$ to $i$ in $T_{xy}$, only the forbidden patterns described in Lemma~\ref{decomptab-characterisation}(b) remain as possibilities.
-These patterns can be represented by (2)(b) or (2)(c).
+These patterns occur if and only if one of the configurations in part (2)(b) or (2)(c) arises.